-This report presents a methodology to map salinity at a municipal scale and applies this procedure to the M.D. of Acadia, a municipality in southern Alberta.
+This report presents a methodology to map salinity at a municipal scale and applies this procedure to Starland County, a municipality in south central Alberta.
 The methodology was developed for the County of Vulcan (Kwiatkowski et al. 1994) and is being applied to other Alberta municipalities which have identified soil salinity as a concern.

-Soil salinity is a major land degradation issue in the M.D. of Acadia.
-The information on salinity location, extent, type and control measures presented in this report will help the M.D.'s agricultural service board to target salinity control and resource management programs.
+Soil salinity is a major land degradation issue in Starland County.
+The information on salinity location, extent, type and control measures presented in this report will help the County's Agricultural Service Board to target salinity control and resource management programs.